 The maximum contribution limit is 100% of your net "includable compensation" or the annual limit set by the IRS, whichever is less.
 Includable compensation is defined as the employee's compensation minus any pre-tax contribution to a state sponsored retirement plan.
 Generally, employee contributions are limited to 80% of pay to allow for the usual payroll deductions.
 Exceptions may be made in certain circumstances.
-Benefits counselors are available at your UPB Benefits Services office to review employee deductions to make this determination.
+Benefits counselors in University Payroll and Benefits (UPB) are available to review employee deductions to make this determination.

 Maximum contribution limits are established by the IRS each year.
 For current year information, refer to the CMS Deferred Compensation Plan web page.

 In the State of Illinois Deferred Compensation 457 Plan, there are also two options for "catch-up" as you near retirement.

 - Employees who are age 50 and over may make contributions with a higher annual limit.

 - Employees may contribute twice the normal limit for any or all of the last three years prior to normal retirement age, subject to CMS approval.

 Contact T. Rowe Price for catch-up provision details at 888-457-5770.